cesar-douady/open-lmake/README.md

 		- PYTHON2 can be set to your preferred Python 2 (defaults to python2).
 You will be told if it is not supported.
 		- PYTHON can be set to your preferred Python 3 (defaults to python3).
 You will be told if it is not supported.
 		- CXX can be set to your preferred C++ compiler.
 You will be told if it is not supported.
+		- SLURM can be set to the root dir of the slurm installation.
+For example, slurm.h will be found as $SLURM/include/slurm/slurm.h
 		- LMAKE_FLAGS can be defined as O[0123]G?D?T?S[AB]C?
 			- O[0123] controls the -O option (default : 3                  )
 			- G controls the -g option       (default : no debug           )